November 18, 2022 | Reading Time: 4 minutes

 Helaine Olen’s column last Friday came a week early.

-Word got out last night that Twitter could shut down any minute on account of owner Elon Musk telling workers to love it or leave it (ie, to go “extremely hardcore” with no change in pay or go).
+Word got out Thursday that Twitter could shut down any minute on account of owner Elon Musk telling workers to love it or leave it (ie, to go “extremely hardcore” with no change in pay or go).
 Turns out some are leaving – “some,” as in thousands.
 It’s enough to make you wonder about the whole billionaire worship thing that Americans do, Helaine wrote.

 “I’m not denying that some billionaires are brilliant entrepreneurs,” Helaine wrote in the Post.
 “But they are way less special than they are frequently told.
 (Some are just heirs, or lucky Powerball winners.)